Ex-youth center intern says she was told to destroy notes

 Francis Williams, a professor of criminal justice at Plymouth State University, said he couldn’t comment on whether destroying the notes would have been a crime because he is not a lawyer and doesn’t have all the facts.
 But he said in general, the supervisor should have known that such notes could be subject to subpoena.

 “I’m looking upon that very unfavorably, the idea that the supervisor would tell her to destroy the notes.
 And then, ‘Tell them you don’t remember?’
-Excuse me?,” he said.
+Excuse me?” he said.
 “He’s telling her to basically lie, at least initially to investigators and perhaps if she’s subpoenaed, to lie to the court, which could put her in jeopardy of being charged with perjury.”

 Goddard, who ignored the suggestion to throw away her notes, first described the incident in journal entries she submitted to UNH as part of her internship and in her final paper.
 She provided a copy of that paper to The Associated Press for review, along with an email confirming that she met with a state investigator and state police in November 2017.